NativeScript/docs-v7/docs/start/general-requirements.md

 People who prefer to install and configure their environment manually should follow the [Advanced Setup for Windows guide]({% slug windows %}).

-## macOS Requirements
+## Full Setup Requirements: macOS

-Using a macOS system for NativeScript development requires the following software/SDK versions.
+Using a macOS system for full NativeScript development requires the following software/SDK versions.

 | Component          | Recommended                   | Notes |
 |:-------------------|:------------------------------|:------|